 Note for people steered to this post by search engines.
-This post refers to conditions in July 2013, not July 2014.
-I wrote it last year, and apologize for any inconvenience I may have caused you this year.
+This post refers to conditions in July 2013, not this year.
+I apologize for any inconvenience I may have caused you this year.

 (click images to enlarge)

 On his excellent blog at the WeatherBELL Professional Site, Joe D’Aleo has a fascinating article titled “Iced Coffee Anyone?”
 I’m sure it is interesting to all who like to speculate on coffee futures, but I’m no wheeler and dealer, and my interests ramble off into other areas.

 First, with temperatures here in New Hampshire racing up through the eighties at nine AM, with dew points up near seventy, the subject of frost gets appealing.